surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Diagnostics/Get-WinEvent.md

 - The **Path** value takes paths to `.etl`, `.evt`, and `.evtx` log files.
 - The **LogName**, **Path**, and **ProviderName** keys can be used in the same query.
-- The **UserID** key can take a valid security identifier (SID) or a domain account name that can be used to construct a valid **System.Security.Principal.NTAccount object**.
+- The **UserID** key can take a valid security identifier (SID) or a domain account name that can be used to construct a valid **System.Security.Principal.NTAccount** object.
 - The **Data** value takes event data in an unnamed field.
 For example, events in classic event logs.
 - `<named-data>` key represents a named event data field.